lucascardone/Integrador_java/README.md

 ## Observations
 Works well for now...
 ## Updates
 - [X] method "consultarDistancia" -> consumes energy from the helmet
 - [x] method "comprobarDisparo" ->  consumes energy from the gloves
+- [ ] class "AccionesImplementService" ->